srinivasa-vasu/terraform-gcp-ybdp/README.md

 # terraform-gcp-ybdp

-A terraform module to deploy and manage Yugabyte data platform(ybdp) in the Google cloud
+A GCP Terraform module to deploy and manage the Yugabyte data platform(ybdp)

 ## Pre-requisites